meetoseh/backend/docs/db/courses.md

 - `slug (text unique not null)`: Internal programmatic identifier for the course;
   this identifier is reused across environments but should usually be exchanged for a uid.
 This allows the frontend to switch apply custom behavior for different series.
+- `flags (integer not null)`: twos-complement 64bit bit field describing access controls for this course.
+Bits are specified from least significant to most significant:
+  1. false to prevent the journeys in the series from getting a public share page, i.e., `/shared/{slug}`. true for no effect
+  2. false to prevent the journeys in the series from being shared via share links, true for no effect (`/s/{code}`)
+  3. false to prevent the series itself from getting a public share page, true for no effect (`/shared/series/{slug}`)
+  4. false to prevent the series itself from being shared via share links (`/c/{code}`)
+  5. false to prevent the series from being shown in the Owned tab, true for no effect
+  6. false to prevent the journeys in the series from being shown in the History tab, true for no effect
+  7. false to prevent the series from being shown in the series listing tab, true for no effect
+  8. false to prevent the journeys in the series from being selected as a 1-minute class for an emotion, true for no effect
+  9. false to prevent the journeys in the series from being selected as a premium class for an emotion, true for no effect
+  10. false to prevent the series from being attached without an entitlement (`/attach_free`), true for no effect
+  11. false to prevent the series from being shown by default in admin series listing, true for no effect
 - `revenue_cat_entitlement (text not null)`: The name of the revenue cat entitlement that provides access to this course.
 It's not necessarily true that a user with this entitlement wants to go through the course, though if they just bought it usually